Potion/Cinder-poScene/README.md

 ## Using this Repo
 When pulling down the repo, `develop` is the latest branch, `master` is stable.
-If you're looking for older versions please checkout the appropriate tags.
-If you're on poScene v1, you can check out the `v1.0` tag.
-If you're on an old project with Cinder 0.8.6, you can checkout the `v0.8.6` tag etc.
+If you're looking for older versions please checkout the appropriate tags - if you're on an old project with Cinder 0.8.6, you can checkout the `v0.8.6` tag.

+If you have cpp files with the same name as any of the poScene cpp files, it might compile but fails to link.
+Building po::scene as a library could prevent this.

 ## About
 The main philosophy behind po::scene is to avoid replacing any of the built-in Cinder functionality at all costs and keep the library as simple as possible.